mstrluke/react-ssr/README.md

 ## React Isomorphic (SSR, CSR)

 This template is made for developers who are tired of finding a good quick start template.
-The template is flexible to update.
+The template is flexible to upgrade.
 Use it as you want.

 ### Supported features